Creating the 2030 vision for heat networks in the U.K

 This is where network design software, such as Comsof Heat, comes in.

 Comsof Heat is a heat network mapping tool that follows the Heat Network Development Unit (HNDU) and the Royal Institute of British Architects (RIBA) design and development process.
-Comsof Heat is applicable from the heat mapping and maser planning stage through to detailed project development.
+Comsof Heat is applicable from the heat mapping and master planning stage through to detailed project development.

-The software can create these scenarios in a short amount of time, and with more accuracy, than a team of designers manually designing the network.
-The software requires fewer man-hours to provide more detailed scenarios that are easier to scrutinise and improve.
+In addition, Comsof Heat can create these scenarios in a short amount of time, and with more accuracy than a team of designers manually designing the network.
+The software requires fewer man-hours to provide more detailed scenarios that are easier to scrutinize and improve.
+As such Development, Technical and Executive teams can collaborate on developing scenarios and compare different, detailed energy strategies.

 Change can happen and budgets can be met if the planning is solid.
 With software such as Comsof Heat the planning and design stages for heat network deployment can be rapid and as cost-effective as possible, so we can meet our 2030 target.